 Sometimes the poems seem to simply conjure whatever they can conjure from the sheer play of vowels and consonants: “rye light / rye eye seeing as it’s flowing / flown ground eating / across seeing.”

 Pink Reef, in its unique way, participates in the mystical tradition, but not by transcending the body or merging with the cosmos.
 Instead, like the poems of Thomas Traherne, Fernandez’s is a visionary poetry in which consciousness dives so profoundly into the body that even the boundaries of identity begin to dissolve: “how strange to be called F-e-r-n-a-n-d-e-z,” one poem parenthetically notes.
-One can do a lot of exploring, it turns out, without leaving the doctor’s waiting room.subscribe to Ploughshares?
+One can do a lot of exploring, it turns out, without leaving the doctor’s waiting room.Might we be so bold as to suggest that you subscribe to Ploughshares?